marklogic-community/corb2/README.md

 ### Running CoRB
 The entry point is the main method in the `com.marklogic.developer.corb.Manager` class.
 CoRB requires the MarkLogic XCC JAR in the classpath, preferably the version that corresponds to the MarkLogic server version, which can be downloaded from https://developer.marklogic.com/products/xcc.
 This version has been tested with XCC 8.0.* talking to Marklogic 7 and 8.
-Use java 1.6 or later.
+Use Java 1.6 or later.

 CoRB needs options specified through one or more of the following mechanisms: